darron/blog/_posts/2014-10-01-aloak-the-worst-domain-registrar-ever.md

 categories:
 ---

+TLDR: If you're having problems with a .ca domain name, reach out to [CIRA](http://www.cira.ca/) - they may be able to help!

 Late last year, I started to move 4 domain names off of Aloak - a registrar I had used for years.
 I was concerned:

 1. They weren't responsive to any request I had made in the last few years.
 I always had to ask and re-ask and continue to ask for small changes.